3 Download and installation

 3.6 Configuration options

 You can configure FParsec’s source code with a number of conditional compilation symbols (a.k.a. preprocessor defines).
 Besides the Low‐Trust option, these symbols mostly serve tuning purposes.
-The Visual Studio solutions and the Mono Makefile both come with sensible defaults, so that you don’t have to worry about these options if you don’t want to.

 Options for FParsecCS.dll